The vision of the Bergerie Trust is to make the best contribution possible towards

 The Management Team consists of the Directors and the General Manager

-Front Row: Sr. Margaret Lynch, Mary Mann, Deirdre O'Sullivan, Sr. Cait O'Leary
+Front Row: Sr. Noreen O'Shea, Mary Mann, Deirdre O'Sullivan, Sr. Cait O'Leary

 Mary Mann, Chairperson